 Palm Springs itself is a regional destination for mid-century-modern furniture and vintage clothes, with some of the best shops near the hotel, on North Palm Canyon Drive.
-The Frippery has tropical-themed vintage attire for men and women, including billowing caftans and luxury purses.
-Popular furniture store A La Mod is packed with vintage bar carts, swivel chairs and other furniture to channel mid-century style.
+The Frippery has tropical-themed vintage attire for men and women, including billowing kaftans and luxury purses.
+Popular furniture store A La Mod is packed with vintage cocktail carts, swivel chairs and other furniture to channel mid-century style.

 For refreshing food on a hot evening, head to the ultra-popular Rooster and the Pig for Vietnamese-inspired fare, including spring rolls, lettuce wraps and tangy green papaya salad.
 Copley’s, in what was once Cary Grant’s guest house, is popular for alfresco dinners of wood-fired dishes, like steaks, chops and seared scallops with basmati rice.

 There’s nearly always a line to get into Cheeky's, open only for breakfast and lunch.
 The menu includes Mexican-inspired breakfast dishes, and popular corn pancakes.
 Don't miss the flight of bacon, with flavors that change regularly, but can include spicy jalapeno bacon and sweetly smoky fruit-rubbed bacon in addition to the classic.